keyboardcrunch/static-site/README.md

 * Personal links
 * Blog posts with dedicated rss feed
 * Micro-blog ("thoughts") with dedicated rss feed
-* "Recent Reads" recently read list generated from Shiori bookmark server API
+* "Recent Reads" recently read list generated from Shiori bookmark server API (on build)

 It is a bit ugly at the moment because I prioritized learning Deno, TypeScript, and Lume over learning and using TailWind; so all the CSS is a bit hacky but it's close to exactly how I want things.